AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/effects/shape-generator.md

 available in Titan.
 The shapes are defined for a particular attribute such as colour, dimmer, focus and so on.

-A further category of shapes is the **Block Shape**.
+A further category of shapes is the <strong>Block Shape</strong>.
 This type of shape blocks out other shapes, preventing them from running.
 For example, if some fixtures are running a Circle shape, and then a playback is fired which has a Block Pan/Tilt shape on some of the fixtures, those fixtures